sanguinediscomfort/sanguinediscomfort/README.md

 a man of many names, check my rentries to see which ones i currently use the most

-enneagram core 7, sanguine, enf something idk check my [rentry](https://rentry.co/-childpsychology) bozo why tf do i gotta spoonfeed info
+enneagram core 7, phlegmatic-sanguine, enf something idk check my [rentry](https://rentry.co/-childpsychology) bozo why tf do i gotta spoonfeed info

 prns r any BUT it/its. like wjat!